• Skip to primary navigation

 These energy balls should last for at least 5 days, though ours tend to get eaten quickly so never survive beyond a day or two!

-For more fun food ideas and tutorials, check out the Fun Food for Kids section here on the Eats Amazing blog or pop over and follow my Fun Food Ideas for Kids Pinterest boards for loads more ideas from all over the web.
+Or for more fun food ideas and tutorials, check out the Fun Food for Kids section here on the Eats Amazing blog or pop over and follow my Fun Food Ideas for Kids Pinterest boards for loads more ideas from all over the web.

 Grace